stijn-dejongh/ars-rethorica/manuscript/book1chapter2.md

 tyrants known may serve as an example of Dionysius, whose reason, however, for asking for a bodyguard we do not yet know.
 All these examples are contained under the same universal proposition, that one who is aiming at a tyranny asks for a bodyguard.

 We have now stated the materials of proofs which are thought to be demonstrative.
-We have now stated the materials of proofs which are thought to be demonstrative.
 But a very great difference between enthymemes has escaped the notice of nearly every one, although it also exists in the dialectical method of syllogisms.
 For some of them belong to Rhetoric, some syllogisms only to Dialectic, and others to other arts and faculties, some already existing and others not yet established.
 Hence it is that this escapes the